 What time does the school side gate near the bus stop open and close?

 The gate adjacent to the bus stop along Dunearn Road allows students to enter the College via the Sports Complex.
 This gate is opened from 6:00 am to 7:40 am (and 8:40 am on Thursdays) each morning, and from 1:00 pm to 10:00 pm in the afternoons/evenings.
 The gate is accessible from 6:00 am to 6:00 pm on Saturdays.
 Access via this gate is done electronically using registered EZ-Link cards.
 (These timings may be adjusted according to the college calendar.)

-There will be more homework than what your children experienced in Primary school because Secondary level students have more subjects.
-There is also work (like projects) that spans a longer period of time when the deadline is a few days or a few weeks from the time the task is given.
+There could be more homework than what your children experienced in Primary school because Secondary level students have more subjects.
+There is also work (like projects) that spans a longer period of time.

-- Are electives like Man & Ideas, Advanced Science, Advanced Inquiry in Mathematics, Advanced Language Arts, Advanced Humanities, etc. compulsory?
+Are electives like Man & Ideas, Advanced Science, Advanced Inquiry in Mathematics (AIM), Advanced Language Arts, Advanced Humanities, etc. compulsory?